 What is a Podcast Hosting Site?

-I’ll be you’re thinking hold up, can’t I just upload my podcast to iTunes?
+If you’re thinking, hold up, can’t I just upload my podcast to iTunes?
 And the answer is yes, sort of.
 The trouble is that this wouldn’t be a very good idea.

 That is, a direct upload will only get you so far.
 Not everybody listens to their podcasts on iTunes.
 Are you going to spend your days uploading to every single platform?

 Podcast hosting sites do this legwork for you.
-Think of them like distributers in the music industry.
-At a basic level they’ll also create an RSS feed for your podcast, so all your listeners know when the new episode goes live.
+Think of them as distributors in the music industry.
+At a basic level, they’ll also create an RSS feed for your podcast, so all your listeners know when the new episode goes live.

 Beyond that, these sites can vary greatly in extra features.
-The best ones offer in-depth analytics, as well as marketing tools to help you grow and monetise your podcast.
+The best ones offer in-depth analytics, as well as marketing tools to help you grow and monetize your podcast.

 We’ll look at a bunch of options today.
 Before we see what makes each tick, here’s a bit of an overview.